jam53/AstroRun/Documentation/ErrorHandling.md

 - Set the value of the *JAVA_HOME* environment variable in Windows to the path next to the JDK's checkbox.
     - Restart Unity.
     - Toggle the *Export Project* checkbox in the build settings, this will cause the *Resolving Android Dependencies* to restart.

+## Error during Gradle Sync in Android Studio - Cannot use @TaskAction annotation on method IncrementalTask.taskAction$gradle() because interface ...
+The way to get around this issue is by downgrading to an older version of Android Studio.
+This approach likely resolves the issue because it also downgrades the version of Gradle bundled with the IDE.
+I didn't take the time to figure out which version exactly was the latest one that still worked, but using [Android Studio Bumblebee | 2021.1.1 January 25, 2022](https://developer.android.com/studio/archive) I was able to build the exported project from Unity successfully.